Tropical enumeration of curves in blowups of the projective plane: Background

-As outlined in \cite{elc} or proved in \cite{egw}, the contribution of each tropical curve $\gamma$ to $n_{\Gamma}/\abs{\Aut\Gamma}$ is determined by taking a fiber product of relative Gromov-Witten invariants corresponding to vertices of $\gamma$ over spaces corresponding to internal edges of $\gamma$, and dividing the result by automorphisms of $\gamma$.
-For this formula, the relative Gromov-Witten invariants for a vertex $v$ have contact data labeled by $\gamma_{v}$, the tropical curve obtained by extending all edges leaving $v$ to be infinite.
+The tropical gluing formula, equation (1) from \cite{gfgw}, calculates the contribution of each tropical curve $\gamma$ to Gromov--Witten invariants in terms of a fiber product of Gromov--Witten invariants of $\ex B\tc v$ with contact data $\gamma_v$ associated to vertices $v$ of $\gamma$.
 To describe the gluing formula precisely, all moduli spaces and the spaces over which we take fiber products must be described in terms of exploded manifolds.
-For fiber products of exploded manifolds to be reflected correctly using cohomology, it is necessary to use refined cohomology, defined in \cite{dre}, to define the correct relative Gromov-Witten invariants.
-To avoid the reader needing to understand refined cohomology, we shall use the following simplified gluing formula that only applies in rather special cases:
+For fiber products of exploded manifolds to be reflected correctly using cohomology, it is necessary to use refined cohomology, defined in \cite{dre}, to define the correct Gromov--Witten invariants.
+To avoid refined cohomology, we shall use a simplified gluing formula that only applies when the following algorithm terminates.

-\begin{thm}[Simplified gluing formula] Suppose that a tropical curve $\gamma$ has no edges with both ends attached to a single vertex, and that the following algorithm terminates with all edges of $\gamma$ labeled rigid: \begin{itemize} \item Label any infinite edge of $\gamma$ which is constrained as rigid, and orient it to be incoming.
+\begin{alg} Let $\gamma$ be a tropical curve in $\totb{\ex B}$ with some ends constrained, and with each internal edge attached to two different vertices. \begin{enumerate} \item Label any constrained end of $\gamma$ `rigid', and orient it to be incoming.

-\item Suppose that a vertex $v$ has some number of rigid edges entering it, and that the expected dimension of curves with contact data $\gamma_{v}$ with these edges incoming (or constrained), and all other edges outgoing (or unconstrained) is $0$.
+\item Suppose that a vertex $v$ satisfies the following condition: the real virtual dimension of the moduli space of curves in $\ex B\tc v$ with unconstrained contact data $\gamma_{v}$ is at least $2(k-1)$ times the number of incoming edges labeled rigid, where $k$ is the complex dimension of $\ex B$.
 Then label the remaining edges leaving $v$ as rigid, and orient them away from $v$.
-Then repeat this step until all edges are labeled rigid.